Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 Step-by-Step Process

-2. Start Application.
-You’ll need your National Insurance number and passport.
+4. You’ll be asked for your National Insurance number and passport details

-3. Select Reason.
-Choose “I have been disqualified from driving.”
+5. Select the reason: choose “I have been disqualified from driving”

 What You Need Before You Start (The “Don’t Get Rejected” Checklist)

-• Eye test.
-You need to be able to read a number plate from 20 metres (with glasses/contacts if needed).
+You need to be able to read a number plate from 20 metres, with glasses or contacts if needed

 Can You Fill In A D27 Form Online?